|

 0.93" male connector that matches the one on the Happs trackball, (Molex

-Crimp the blue pair into one female crimp, the orange
+PN 1261PRT) Crimp the blue pair into one female crimp, the orange

 into another, the brown and white pair get separated and individually

+crimped.
+As well as the green pair.
 Then plug them into the connector, Blue (ground) pair

 to Black, Orange (5V) pair to red, Brown pair tie to yellow and green,

+and green pair tie to purple and blue.
 As for the phasing of the axis, I didn't worry when I

 did it, and one of the axis was reversed.
 I just swapped the

+connections, and it works fine.
 Once you plug all the pins into the connector plug,

+your done!!
 Now onto the buttons.

 Not alot to do here, got another length of CAT5,